Jump to navigation links Jump to main content Jump to footer links

 You’ve run all the tests, checked all the ports, and ensured your TV has power, but your TV screen is still black!
 There could be a more complicated (and expensive) issue, so it might be time to ditch your old TV for an upgrade.

-Rent-A-Center makes it easy to own a new TV, like an LG 65″ 4K UHD Smart TV.
+Whether you’re seeing lines across your TV or the sound is not working, Rent-A-Center makes it easy to lease new TVs like the LG 65″ 4K UHD Smart TV.
 From OLED to QLED, we’ve got ultra high-definition TVs with picture quality so crisp, you’ll wonder why you didn’t upgrade sooner.
 Avoid the headache of your old TV, and shop your favorite TV brands online today.
-You can even get same-day delivery on qualifying purchases in select areas!
+You can even get same-day delivery on qualifying leases in select areas!

 About Us